 God does not withdraw His protection just to punish men.
 Satan has claimed this earth as his kingdom because of Adam’s sin.
 (Satan took over the earth when the LORD was forced to remove His special protection of Adam and Eve.)
 Satan has said in effect, “These human beings have chosen me as their ruler.
 You God, have no right to protect them from me, their chosen lord.”
 This is why Satan is called the accuser of the brethren (Rev. 12:10).
 This is why Satan is portrayed as accusing Joshua the high priest (who represented Israel) in the vision of Zechariah 3:1.
 He is claiming the right to destroy these people because of their sin (“filthy garments”).

 One day soon, the Heavenly Court will take dominion away from Satan and give it to Jesus Christ, who fulfilled every requirement of the Law (Daniel 7:14 & 26).
+Jesus committed no sin, therefore Satan could not accuse him.

 Question: Did God cause the thorns to grow or did he predict that it would result from sin?
 (Genesis 3:17-18).
 Jesus said “an enemy has done this,” of the one who sowed the tares (Matthew 13:28).